hwdsl2/docker-ipsec-vpn-server/README.md

 ### Start the IPsec VPN server

-First, run `sudo modprobe af_key` on the host to load the IPsec `NETKEY` kernel module.

-Start your Docker container with the following command (replace `./vpn.env` with your own `env` file) :
+Create a new Docker container with the following command (replace `./vpn.env` with your own `env` file) :

 ```
 docker run \